Ch'aska Anka Ninawaman

 Ch'aska Anka Ninawaman (born Eugenia Carlos Ríos in Chisikata, Espinar Province, Peru) is a Quechua-language poet, translator and lecturer of literature.

-Early life
+Early life and education

 Ch'aska Anka Ninawaman was born in the Quechua community of Chisikata in Espinar Province in the Department of Cuzco.
 At the age of six years, she moved to Yauri, and when she was seven, she had to move to Arequipa to work as a housemaid.
 At the age of 15 she returned to her hometown to study at the town's school.